1jour1vin

 "The Power of the Southwest—a must-see!"

-“Made from Merlot (50%), Malbec (30%), and Cabernet Franc, aged for 18 months in oak barrels, this is an intense, full-bodied, elegant, and fresh red wine with fine tannins, characterized by subtle smoky and tobacco-like oak notes that remain very prominent.”
+“Made from Merlot (50%), Malbec (30%), and Cabernet Franc, aged for 18 months in oak barrels, this is an intense, full-bodied, elegant, and fresh red wine suitable for aging, with fine tannins and distinct, subtle empyreumatic oak notes (smoke, tobacco) that are still very present.”
 (Le Guide Hachette 2024).

-Buy Moulin Caresse wines at the best price in a private sale!
+Buy your Moulin Caresse wines at the best price in a private sale!

 Rated site